top of page

 Join the Lincoln Square BID in Supporting the Lincoln Square Neighborhood Center

-During these challenging times, join us this holiday season by supporting our longtime local partners, the Lincoln Square Neighborhood Center and Goddard Riverside.
+During these challenging times, join us this holiday season by supporting our longtime local partner, the Lincoln Square Neighborhood Center, which is run by Goddard Riverside.
 Together, we can help our neighbors access the resources and services they need.

 LSNC 2.jpg